 A persistently dry mouth or a nagging dry cough;

-A higher than normal heart rate accompanied by a blood pressure that is lower than normal;
+A higher than normal heart rate accompanied by a blood pressure that is lower than normal.
+This is usually a late sign, since the fluid deficit in the body needs to be considerable before it causes the blood pressure to fall:

 Although shortness of breath is not necessarily a dehydration symptom, the two tend to occur together.
 They are both caused by intense physical exertions in hot weather.